 Insensitivity to Heat: An individual with insensitivity to heat should not use an infrared sauna.

-Medications: Some medications, such as blood thinners, can increase the risk of bleeding or bruising when used in combination with a far infrared sauna.
+Medications & drugs: Some medications, such as blood thinners, can increase the risk of bleeding or bruising when used in combination with a far infrared sauna.
 Diuretics, barbiturates and beta‐blockers may impair the body’s natural heat loss mechanisms.
 Anticholinergics such as amitriptyline may inhibit sweating and can predispose individuals to heat rash or to a lesser extent heat stroke.
 Some over‐the‐counter drugs, such as antihistamines, may also cause the body to be more prone to heat stroke.
 The use of drugs, medication or alcohol prior to or during the sauna session may lead to dizziness or unconsciousness.
 Clients using any medications must consult a physician or pharmacist prior to use of the sauna.

 Sunburn: People with sunburn should avoid using a far infrared sauna until their skin has healed.